|Policy Number: 14.14

 - Sponsored Project Grant and Contract accounts: If the grant or contract provides specific lodging reimbursement rates for foreign or domestic travel, these rates will be honored but must be supported by a copy of the relevant page of the grant or contract.

-- Navigate to the State of Arizona Accounting Manual lodging reimbursement rate table (begins at page 6).
+- Travel prior to 1/8/2024 is required to use the lodging rates published by the State of Arizona Accounting Manual dated 10/1/2022.
+Travel on or after 1/8/2024 will be required to use the State of Arizona Accounting Manual lodging reimbursement rate table (begins at page 6).

 - Locate the state, city or county and review the lodging column for the room rate maximum limit to make reservations.